 I-14 System in Texas

-On November 15, 2021, the Infrastructure Investment and Jobs Act (IIJA) was signed into law and authorized the Interstate 14 (I-14) system in Texas to be an extended network of highways across Texas, Louisiana, Mississippi, Alabama and Georgia.
+The Fixing America’s Surface Transportation (FAST) Act of 2015 authorized a number of roadways to be upgraded nationally to interstate standards and ultimately designated as part of the Interstate 14 (I-14) system nationally across Texas, Louisiana, Mississippi, Alabama and Georgia.
 This new interstate system will enhance connectivity in the southern United States and improve mobility between urban and rural population centers, military installations, maritime ports, and economic sectors including energy, freight, timber and agriculture.

 Project information